druids/django-pyston/docs/installation.rst

 Using Pip
 ---------

-Django is core is not currently inside *PyPE* but in the future you will be able to use:
+Django pyston is not currently inside *PyPE* but in the future you will be able to use:

 .. code-block:: console